-Each Manager will be analyzed at least annually to ensure that the Manager is continuing to invest the portfolio in the style for which it was originally hired.
+Each Manager will be analyzed every two years to ensure that the Manager is continuing to invest the portfolio in the style for which it was originally hired.
 Style integrity is essential to maintain the Board's asset allocation policy.
-Any significant deviation in style will result in the overall portfolio having a different characteristic, in some measure, from the broad market which is represented by the Russell 3000 Index.
+Any significant deviation in style will result in the overall Fund having a different characteristic, in some measure, from the broad market and underlying indexes that comprise ACERA's policy index.
 Significant variations in the portfolio characteristics from the style anticipated in the management Contract may indicate a change in its investment style.

 This review also provides the Investment Committee and/or Board an opportunity to evaluate the Manager's continuing "fit" with the goals of the overall Fund.
-By monitoring the Manager style integrity, the Investment Committee and/or Board can assure that its Manager mix takes advantage of opportunities to increase diversification through lower correlation of returns among individual Managers.
+By monitoring the Manager style integrity, the Investment Committee and/or Board can assure that its Manager mix takes advantage of opportunities to increase diversification through lower correlation of returns and differentiated approaches among individual Managers.